yaozhujia/yaozhujia.github.io/_pages/cv.md

 layout: cv
 permalink: /cv/
 title: CV
-description: The curriculum vitae of Jie Zhao in English and Chinese versions are available in a PDF format.
+description: The curriculum vitae of Jie Zhao in English and Chinese versions (last updated: September 18, 2023) are available in a PDF format.
 nav: true
 nav_order: 5
 cv_en: cv-en.pdf